aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 Your stack status will show `IMPORT_COMPLETE` once your Amazon SNS topic is successfully imported into your stack.

 Congratulations!
 You imported a resource, that you created earlier with the Amazon SNS Console, into a new stack!
-In this lab, you have used the CloudFormation console to learn this functionality: for information on how to use it with the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), see [Creating a stack from existing resources using AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-new-stack.html#resource-import-new-stack-cli).
+For information on how to import existing resources into a new stack using the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), see [Creating a stack from existing resources using AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-new-stack.html#resource-import-new-stack-cli).

 ### Lab Part 2

 In this lab, you will learn how to import a resource into an existing stack.
 To get started, follow steps below:

-1. Navigate to [Amazon SNS Console](https://console.aws.amazon.com/sns/) to create a second topic.
+1. Navigate to the [Amazon SNS Console](https://console.aws.amazon.com/sns/) to create a second topic.
 Follow steps you used on lab part 1, and specify **Topic2** for the name of your new topic.
 2. When your topic is successfully created, take a note of its [**Amazon Resource Name (ARN)**](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) under the **Details** section for `Topic2`; you will use this information later on in this lab (example ARN pattern: `arn:aws:sns:us-east-1:123456789012:MyTopic`).
 3. Copy the example below, and **append it to the `Parameters` section** of the `resource-importing.yaml` template, that you used for the previous lab: